Saturday, February 04, 2012

 At Last!
 The St. Augustine Foot Soldiers Monument

-This month St. Johns County in Florida took another step towards reconciling the racial divisions of its past through the unveiling of the St. Augustine Foot Soldiers monument.
+This month, May of 2011, St. Johns County in Florida took another step towards reconciling its racial divisions: the unveiling of the St. Augustine Foot Soldiers Monument.

 Built to honor citizens of all ages who endured harassment, beatings, jail time and worse, in their efforts to bring civil rights to that city during the 1960s, the monument was the result of many years of hard work by a nonprofit group called the St. Augustine Foot Soldiers.